reillypascal/personalsite-ssg/pages/posts/2024/03/rss-is-nice.md

 When I looked into it, I found that hand-writing an RSS XML file was even easier than I assumed, and didn't hinder my wanting to make new posts.
 The [RSS specification](https://www.rssboard.org/rss-specification) is all clearly laid out, and the official page includes [sample files](https://www.rssboard.org/rss-specification#sampleFiles) for v0.91, v0.92, and v2.0.
 My current system is that I have a [template](https://github.com/reillypascal/personalsite/blob/main/reillyspitzfaden/blog/templates/template.xml) in my site files, and I can copy/paste the `<item>` section into the main feed file and fill in the blanks.

-This method is still a little "rough-and-ready," what with the copy-pasting, but the important thing for me is that it *works*.
+This method is still a little “rough-and-ready,” what with the copy-pasting, but the important thing for me is that it *works*.
 After seeing Molly White [mention](https://hachyderm.io/@molly0xfff/111960696197094015) it, I have been eyeing the IndieWeb wiki's discussion of [making your own CMS](https://indieweb.org/content_management_system#Why_write_your_own), and I may try improving my system with something like that — not integrated with Netlify, but I could run a homemade static site generator before uploading my files.
 My best guess so far is I could use the [rss](https://www.npmjs.com/package/rss) NPM package as one way of handing the RSS part of a CMS, but if people have suggested tools, I would love to hear about them!

-Side note: one final tweak I did outside of RSS is adding a typographical [asterism](https://en.wikipedia.org/wiki/Asterism_%28typography%29) to my blog posts, inspired by jamesg's recent "[100 things you can do on your personal website](https://jamesg.blog/2024/02/19/personal-website-ideas/)" post.
+Side note: one final tweak I did outside of RSS is adding a typographical [asterism](https://en.wikipedia.org/wiki/Asterism_%28typography%29) to my blog posts, inspired by jamesg's recent “[100 things you can do on your personal website](https://jamesg.blog/2024/02/19/personal-website-ideas/)” post.

 ## Why RSS